ycas/ycas.github.io/ycas/content/about.md

 The Society also owns a 15' radio dish antenna for radio astronomy, and associated electronic recording equipment, which will be developed and installed with the help of the York College of PA Engineering Department starting in the fall of 2018!

 ## Contact YCAS

-For more information on events, scheduling a private party star watch, directions to the observing site, or for general Society information please [contact us](info@astroyork.com)
+For more information on events, scheduling a private party star watch, directions to the observing site, or for general Society information please [contact us at info@astroyork.com](info@astroyork.com) or leave a voice message after the recording at 717 759-9227 or visit [our Facebook page](https://www.facebook.com/astroyork)